Free HTML5 WordPress Theme

 - Very minimal, meant to do just the basics and serve as a starting point

-- Uses default and/or standard WordPress template tags, loops, and other functions
+- Uses the WordPress API for template tags, loops, and other functions

-- Looks and works great out of the box in (almost) all modern browsers (see next section)
+- Looks great out of the box in all modern browsers (see next section)

 Download and Demo